burger-mtbkr/step-panel/README.md

 - **Active Step**: Highlights the active step.
 - **Completion Status**: Marks steps as complete.
 - **Error State**: Marks steps with errors.
-- **Customizable Icons and Labels**: Each step can have its own icon, label, and title.
+- **Customizable Icons and COntent**: Each step can have its own icon, content (text or node), and title.
 - **Grouped Steps**: Steps can be grouped into categories for better organization.

 ## Installation